 We have partnered with KultureCity to make all events within the Martha and John M. Rivers Performance Hall sensory inclusive.
-KultureCity is a leading non-profit recognized nationwide for using their resources to revolutionize and effect change in the community for those with sensory needs; not just those with Autism.
-Since the program’s inception, KultureCity has created over 200 sensory inclusive venues in 3 countries; this includes special events such as: NFL Pro-Bowl, NFL Super Bowl, MLB All Star Weekend.
+KultureCity is a leading non-profit recognized nationwide for using its resources to revolutionize and effect change in the community for those with sensory needs; not just those with Autism.
+Since the program’s inception, KultureCity has created over 200 sensory-inclusive venues in 3 countries; this includes special events such as NFL Pro-Bowl, NFL Super Bowl, MLB All-Star Weekend.

 How is the Gaillard Center helping?